 Star Trek Guide – The Next Generation

 Meet Data, the android with human ambitions.
-Commander Riker (Picard’s iconic “Number One”), Worf (the grumpy Klingon), Geordie, Councillor Troi and Doctor Crusher complete the main line up.
+Commander Riker (Picard’s iconic “Number One”), Worf (the grumpy Klingon), Geordie, Counsellor Troi and Doctor Crusher complete the main line up.

 You’ll learn a lot more about the United Federation of Planets and its principles.
-The most iconic alien civilisations are given a deeper meaning and their back stories are fleshed out.
+The most iconic alien civilizations are given a deeper meaning and their backstories are fleshed out.

 The Next Generation and the originals are the only two outings so far that have received the HD treatment, having been completely re-scanned from the original film.
 They’ve also seen the addition of new special effects work.